JackNel/PlayerTrackerSpring/README.md

 It would be great to integrate an NFL stats API, main issue is most of the live stats APIs cost aprrox. $600 and up/month.
 A more realistic option would be to find a free CSV that I could update every few months.

+Add more to CSS and implement some javascript.

+Convert from mustache template to actual HTML.